zockerei/server-archive-bot/README.md

    - Create a `config/bot_config.yaml` file with the following structure:
      - `token`: Your Discord bot token
      - `folder_path`: Path where archived data will be stored
-     - `webhooks`: List of webhook URLs for notifications
      - `channel_ids`: List of channel IDs to monitor
      - `archiving`: Set to `True` to enable archiving of past images